Ghaznavid conquest of Multan

-The Ghaznavid Empire under Mahmud of Ghazni carried out multiple military expeditions against the Fatimid backed Ismaili (Note: The Isma'ilis were often identified as Qaramatians) Sh'ia Lodi dyansty of Multan.
+The Ghaznavid Empire under Mahmud of Ghazni carried out multiple military expeditions against the Fatimid backed Isma'ili (Note: The Isma'ilis were often identified as Qaramatians) Sh'ia Emirate of Multan.
 In 1006 AD, Mahmud besieged Abu'l Fateh Daud, who had adopted Qaramatian heretical beliefs.
 Ghaznavids consolidated their authority over Multan but soon faced revolt in 1008.
 Final campaign was taken 1010 AD which abolished the Emirate of Multan.

 Background

-Since the conquest of Sindh and Multan (Note: Multan was conquered in 713 AD.) by Muhammad bin Qasim in 712-14, Multan served as the output of Islam in India.
-The region remained part of the Caliphates from 712 AD until 870 AD.
+Since the conquest of Sindh and Multan (Note: Multan was conquered in 713 AD.) by Muhammad ibn al-Qasim in 712–14, Multan served as the output of Islam in India.
+The region remained part of the caliphates from 712 AD until 870 AD.
 By the end of ninth century Multan became independent from the Abbasid Caliphate although continued reading khutbah in name of Abbasids.
-In the 10th century, Ismaili Fatimid emissaries arrived in Multan.
-Local rulers, with military support from Cairo, captured Multan in 977, established the Ismaili doctrine as the official religion, and khutbah was read in the name of the Fatimid Caliph rather than the Abbasid Caliphs.
-Later in 983-4, the Fatimid Caliph Al-Aziz dispatched Julam bin Shayban to Sindh.
+In the 10th century, Isma'ili Fatimid emissaries arrived in Multan.
+Local rulers, with military support from Cairo, captured Multan in 977, established the Isma'ili doctrine as the official religion, and khutbah was read in the name of the Fatimid caliph rather than the Abbasid caliphs.
+Later in 983–4, the Fatimid caliph al-Aziz dispatched Julam bin Shayban to Sindh.
 Julam captured Multan and closed the Umayyad mosque.
-His rule made alliance with Hindu Shahis against the Sunni Ghaznavids who supported the Abbasid Caliphate.
-After Julam's death in 986/990, Shaikh Hamid Lodi united with Shahis to oppose Sabuktigin at Laghman.
-Daud Lodi, grandson of Shaikh Hamid Lodi, made friendly relation with Sabuktigin and following his death, with Mahmud.
-During the reign of Anandapal, the Hindu Shahis and Emirate of Multan renewed their alliance.
+He made alliance with Hindu Shahis against the Sunni Ghaznavids who supported the Abbasid Caliphate.
+After Julam's death in 986/990, Sheikh Hamid united with Shahis to oppose Sabuktigin at Laghman.
+Fateh Daud, grandson of Sheikh Hamid, built friendly relation with Sabuktigin and following his death, with Mahmud.
+During the reign of Anandapala, the Hindu Shahis and Emirate of Multan renewed their alliance.
 Daud's adoption of Qaramatian beliefs ensued conflict with Mahmud who resolved taking campaigns against Daud.

 Wars

 Siege of Multan

-In 1005 after returning from the conquest of Bhatiya, Daud blocked the passage of Ghaznavid army while crossing the province of Multan.
+In 1005, as Mahmud was returning from the conquest of Bhatiya, Daud blocked the passage of Ghaznavid army while crossing the region of Multan.
 Mahmud with the intention of punishing Daud for his disobedience, marched against Multan to subjugate him.
 In early 1006, he crossed Peshawar.
-Mahmud asked Anandapal, the Hindu Shahi ruler of Lahore to allow him to pass through his territory.
-Anandapal refused the orders, instructed his chiefs to move to Indus River to block Mahmud's passage.
-Mahmud turned his attention to the Hindu Shahis, defeated Anandapal in battle and forced him to abandon his capital.
+Mahmud asked Anandapala, the Hindu Shahi ruler of Lahore to allow him to pass through his territory.
+Anandapala refused the orders, instructed his chiefs to move to Indus River to block Mahmud's passage.
+Mahmud turned his attention to the Hindu Shahis, defeated Anandapala in battle and forced him to abandon his capital.
 He then marched to Multan through Punjab.
 Daud fled to an island in the Indus River.
 After a seven day siege, the civilians offered submission and paid 20,000,000 dirhams.
 The offer was accepted.
 The inhabitants were spared except the Qaramatians.
 Duad was allowed to rule Multan on the promise to pay annual tribute of 20,000 dinars and follow the principles of Sunni Islam.
 Mahmud intended to bring the entire region under his authority.
 In the meantime, Kara-Khanid Khanate under Ilig Nasr Khan invaded Khorasan.
 Mahmud left Multan assigning Sukhapala, grandson of Jayapala, who had been taken prisoner and embraced Islam with the name Nawasa Shah.